drips-network/docs/docs/the-protocol/advanced/account-metadata.md

 : Promise<ContractTransaction>

 ```

-Take a look at <a href="https://drips-js-sdk-api.netlify.app/classes/nftdriverclient#emitUserMetadata" target="_blank">this method's documentation</a> to understand what each parameter represents.

 As you can see, calling this method emits an EVM event that contains an array of `AccountMetadataStruct`s, which can be populated by the app developer however they wish: